RebeccaMacaulay/simple-lottery-entry/README.md

 The exact structure depends on the files in the repository.

 A future version of this README can include a tree view of the project once the key files and folders are confirmed.

+## Contributing

+Contributions should keep the project simple, readable, and easy to maintain.

+Before making larger changes, review the current code and document any assumptions.

+Recommended contribution steps: